Mabon for the Family

 Bulb flowers require a winter of cultivation before they bloom in the spring.
 If you don’t have a crop to prepare, prepare your spring garden instead.

-4. Throw your bones to the fire
+4. Throw your bones into the fire

 Bonfires are a general practice for several celebrations.
 The idea of throwing bones into it come from pre-Christian Germany.
 Not only do the bones help feed the fire, but the tradition helps a community bond.
 It is better to be together and warm than alone and cold.